 - UK, and

-The best matching query name as a suggested query refinement might be “jaguar car,” which has good coverage over the entire cluster and also contains the two terms having a highest weight in the cluster centroid.
+The best matching query name as a suggested query refinement might be “jaguar car,” which has good coverage over the entire cluster and contains the two terms with the highest weight in the cluster centroid.

 The cluster centroid for that one might have dominant terms including words, such as: